-- In December 2021, we filed an IND with the FDA.
-We expect to initiate a Phase 1 clinical trial to evaluate Dotinurad for the treatment of gout in the first half of 2022.
-We anticipate topline data from the Phase 1 trial in the second half of 2022. - Dotinurad is currently in development at our partner company, UR-1 Therapeutics, Inc.
+- In June 2022, we initiated a Phase 1 clinical trial to evaluate Dotinurad in healthy volunteers in the United States.
+Dotinurad is in development for the treatment of gout.
+We anticipate topline data from the Phase 1 trial in the second half of 2022.
+Dotinurad (URECE® tablet) was approved in Japan in 2020 as a once-daily oral therapy for gout and hyperuricemia.
+Dotinurad demonstrated efficacy and tolerability in more than 500 Japanese patients treated for up to 58 weeks in Phase 3 clinical trials. - Dotinurad was sourced by Fortress and is currently in development at our partner company, UR-1 Therapeutics.